ophwug/docs/README.md

   * Integrated in comma two devices
   * Integrated in comma three devices
   * [_Was_ sold as external adapter that takes OBD-C from a vehicle harness](https://comma.ai/shop/panda)
-  * comma stopped and droped software support from their [panda GitHub repository](https://github.com/commaai/panda) when C3 support was dropped (2025-08-26)
+  * comma stopped and dropped software support from their [panda GitHub repository](https://github.com/commaai/panda) when C3 support was dropped (2025-08-26)
 * Red Panda: CAN and CAN-FD capable
   * Integrated in comma threex devices
   * Integrated in comma four devices